jgrahnen/flock-sim/README.md

 by adjusting the simulation parameters: increasing the coefficient of cohesion makes them stick tighter together, decreasing the coefficient of attraction causes them to care less about the location of the mouse pointer, and so on.
-See below for an extended explanation.
+See below for an extended explanation of the parameters.

 When you're tired of staring at the Boids progress across the screen, simply close the window to quit.